dhhyi/sman/README.md

 * Pattern is matched against snippet name, command and description

+* Search for multiple tags with a comma-separated list

 ### List and search snippets for scripts

 * Use the `--porcelain` flag to produce machine-readable output for scripting.